Get easy loans, borrow the right amount with the flexibility of

 Aadhaar Card of the promoter

-Here are some Frequently Asked Questions (FAQs) related to term loans, or term financing, offered to businesses:
+Here are some Frequently Asked Questions (FAQs) related to these loans, or term financing, offered to businesses:

 The repayment is done in the form of monthly instalments from the cash flows of the borrowing company.
 A long-term loan is usually beyond 84 months to even 25 years, and companies have to pledge their assets as collateral to get these long-term loans.